 Live Online Classes

 Online students should expect a combination of lecture-style and hands-on training exercises.
-It is important to check your system thoroughly in advance of the class to ensure the best possible classroom experience.

 Class materials/textbooks will be shipped to the address on your account within 1 week of your class start date.
 If applicable, data files will be sent to the email address on your account.
 If you have registered for an online class less than 1 week prior to the scheduled start date, textbook/materials may arrive after the class start date.